411c0d3d/MonopolyGame/ADR.md

 ### Decision

-Azure Container Apps free-tier resources (vCPU-seconds, HTTP requests) are finite monthly allotments.
+Azure Container Apps base limit resources (vCPU-seconds, HTTP requests) are finite monthly allotments.
 Without enforcement, a traffic spike or runaway loop could exhaust the quota and incur unexpected charges.
 The budget guard enforces hard limits in-process before any cost is incurred, with no dependency on external billing APIs.